Controlling Language Confusion in Multilingual LLMs: Dataset preprocessing

 \textbf{KoAlpaca (Code-Mixed Rejection):} We constructed this dataset using the KoAlpaca\footnote{\url{https://huggingface.co/datasets/beomi/KoAlpaca-v1.1a}} corpus, a Korean instruction-tuning dataset modeled after Stanford Alpaca~\citep{koalpaca2023}.
 Each triplet contains a Korean instruction, a fully Korean chosen response, and a synthetically generated code-mixed rejected response, created by injecting randomly selected English or Chinese tokens—translated via the Google Translate API—at random word-level positions.

-To ensure high linguistic purity, we applied the following preprocessing steps: (1) filtered for chosen responses written entirely in Korean, guaranteeing a Word-level Pass Rate (WPR) and Line-level Precision Rate (LPR) of 1.0; (2) applied string normalization (e.g., whitespace trimming) to instruction, chosen, and rejected fields.
+To ensure high linguistic purity, we applied the following preprocessing steps: (1) filtered for chosen responses written entirely in Korean, guaranteeing a WPR and LPR of 1.0; (2) applied string normalization (e.g., whitespace trimming) to instruction, chosen, and rejected fields.

 \textbf{OIG (Fully English Rejection):} We constructed a triplet dataset using the OIG-small-chip2-ko\footnote{\url{https://huggingface.co/datasets/heegyu/OIG-small-chip2-ko}} corpus, which contains over 210K instruction-response pairs translated into Korean from the original English OIG dataset~\citep{oig2022}.
 Each triplet comprises a Korean instruction, a fully Korean chosen response, and a fully English rejected response.
 This dataset is designed to evaluate the model's ability to distinguish between clearly separated linguistic domains.